PolusAI/microjson/docs/index.md

     - A subtype of “Polygon” is the “Rectangle” geometry: A polygon with an array of four 2D point coordinates representing the corners of the rectangle in a counterclockwise order.
 It has the property subtype with the value `“Rectangle”`.

-    - A subtype of “Polygon” is the “Cuboid”: A polygon with an array of eight 3D point coordinates representing the corners of the rectangle in a counterclockwise order in the X-Y plane, starting with the plane with the lowest Z value.
-It has the property subtype with the value `“Cuboid”`.

 - **MultiPolygon**: The coordinates array must be an array of Polygon coordinate arrays.

 ### GeometryCollection